 At least not conventionally, we don’t.
-Weekday evenings are pretty much impossible around here because of the kids’ schedules and weekends are often unavailable due to the nature of The Maestro’s job.
+Weekday evenings are pretty much impossible around here because of the kids’ schedules and weekends are often unavailable due to the nature of my husband’s job.

 But even if we don’t have time to go out every weekend, we are still going on at least one weekly date and sometimes more.

 How to make time for dating your spouse

 You just have to think outside the box.

 When you hear the word “date” the image that comes to mind is dinner and some sort of entertainment: a movie, a play, a concert.
 Am I right?

 We knew we couldn’t do that on a weekly basis, so we came up with some new ways to date.
 Right now we go on a weekly lunch date.
 We know that every Thursday on my lunch break (my teaching schedule is a bit more strict than his) we will go to our favorite downtown restaurant and grab sandwiches or salads and some great conversation with each other.

 This date is non-negotiable, and if for some reason something else conflicts, we move it to another day.
 Or we go to breakfast instead.

 Our other dates include things like walking the dog together in the evening when we can grab a half-hour to do so.
 A few laps around the neighborhood is a great way to quickly connect with each other and touch base for the day.
 We try to save household tasks like grocery shopping, dishes, and laundry folding to do together and yes, we are brazen enough to also call that time together “dating.”

 We really lost so many dating opportunities before.